 The Petit Undergraduate Research Scholars program at Georgia Tech is a competitive scholarship program that serves to develop the next generation of leading bioengineering and bioscience researchers by providing a comprehensive research experience for a full year.
 The program is open to all Atlanta-area university students and allows undergraduates to conduct independent research in the state-of-the-art laboratories of the Parker H. Petit Institute for Bioengineering and Bioscience and other bio-focused Georgia Tech labs.
 Scholars develop their own research project over the course of a calendar year and receive training that provides a solid foundation for them to pursue advanced degrees in science or engineering.

-Daniel Gurevich, an undergraduate in Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) who is also earning a physics degree and math minor, is the only student from the School to have been named a Petit Scholar for 2017.
+Daniel Gurevich, an undergraduate in Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) who is also earning a physics degree and math minor, is the only student from the School to have been named a Petit Scholar for 2017.
 He plans to graduate in 2020.

 In the following Q&A, Gurevich talks about his general interest in science and his research as a Petit Scholar.